BryanValc/Plugin-Template-Kt/README.md

 - **Auto Database/Cache Setup**: No need to configure manually—just provide the settings! 💾
 - **Multi-Database Support**: SQLite, MariaDB, PostgreSQL, H2.
 - **Simple ORM**: Thanks to Kotlin Exposed, with clean syntax.
-- **Fast Cache**: Powered by Caffeine, no need to fiddle with sizes or expiration—server owners handle that. 🏎️
+- **Fast Cache**: Using Caffeine, no need to fiddle with sizes or expiration—server owners handle that. 🏎️
 - **Multiple Config Formats**: HOCON, JSON, YML via `kotlinx.serialization`.
 - **Simple Facade for Configs**: Pass a File/InputStream and get your data class.
 - **Server License System**: Properly end-to-end encrypted, with `license-gate`.